jakimowb/eo-time-series-viewer/README.md

 The SenseCarbon TimeSeriesViewer is tool to visualize raster file based time series data.
 Its major aims are:

-(i) support labeling of time series data based on [Quantum GIS (QGIS)](www.qgis.org)
+(i) to support labeling of time series data based on [Quantum GIS (QGIS)](www.qgis.org)

-(ii) use remote sensing imagery "as is", i.e. support each raster format that is read by QGIS
+(ii) to use remote sensing imagery "as is", i.e. support each raster format that is read by QGIS

-(iii) easy installation
+(iii) an almost platform independent installation

 Please check the [Wiki](https://bitbucket.org/jakimowb/sensecarbontsviewer/wiki/Home) for more information.